 We talk about the why before we talk about the where or the what.
 A lot of times, people think they know where they want to go and where they should be going is actually totally different from the destination they’ve initially proposed.
 A client of ours decided he wanted to take his eight-year-old daughter away for a long weekend of volunteerism.
 He asked, “Where could we go in North America for three nights where they’ll have a volunteer activity that she can participate in and we can give back to a local community?”
 Their destination, New Orleans, was really decided by a deep desire to help a distressed community.

-Allow your priorities to dictate the time of year you travel
+2. Allow your priorities to dictate the time of

 The best time of year for some people might be the time in which accommodations have the lowest price.
 For other people, it may be the weather.
 Even if a location is equatorial and doesn’t have a pronounced winter or summer season, you need to look at rainfall.
 When you’re on a safari in the summertime, the vegetation is very green, which is aesthetically beautiful, but sometimes it’s harder to see game because there’s more hiding places.
 The other thing to consider is that your days are actually longer then, so your game drive could be until 9pm followed by a late dinner and an early sunrise.
 You’re not going to get as much sleep.